 Co-working in Belgium

 Co-working is a modern way of organising workspace.
 In the 21st century digital age, it enables those who can carry out their work from a remote location – freelancers, entrepreneurs, startup businesses, digital workers – to work in a shared physical space, collaborate and become part of a professional community.

 An increasing number of entrepreneurs and flexible workers are opting for co-working in Belgium.
 Nearly 15 percent of the workforce is self-employed – including many expats – and the country is one of the most digitally advanced in Europe, home to over 2200 tech startups.
 Co-working spaces have proliferated over the past decade, particularly in Brussels.
 Belgium’s bustling capital contains over half of its co-working places and even hosted a Co-working Week in 2017.

 What do co-working spaces in Belgium offer?

-A co-working space is like a business centre that feels like home and gives you the benefit of a social and professional network with the other members.
+A co-working space is like a business center that feels like home and gives you the benefit of a social and professional network with the other members.

 A co-working space in Belgium will typically offer: